-She works with a decisive and fluid calligraphic brushstroke.
-She works mostly in acrylic.
-Her work is considered as unique, beautiful, elegant, moving and colorful.
-She also paints abstract watercolors.
-She loves to paint fine lines in the color gold.
-Meeke started painting in 1998 when the mother of a close friend passed away and she wanted to paint something to make her friend feel better.
-She picked up a brush and has never stopped since.
+Meeke Mutter is an artist from The Netherlands.
+She started painting abstract works and watercolors in 1998 when the mother of a close friend passed away and she wanted to paint something to make her friend feel better.
+She picked up a random brush and has never stopped since.

 While painting more and more she discovered a new way of capturing dance and movement while working with a fluid calligraphic brushstroke.
 She calls her style “Dance Calligraphy”.
 Unique.
 She never paints from an example or image.
 All her art is original , it flows out of her hand and in it you can find her heart.
 She works mostly in acrylic and has been exhibiting her art ongoingly since 2003 in different countries.

 Meeke has her masters in Culture, Organization and Management (Social Sciences) from the Free University in Amsterdam (drs).
 She also completed studies at the HEAO in Enschede and studies in Senior Communication Consultancy (Van der Hilst).
 She has worked as communication consultant in The Hague for many years but decided to follow her heart when she discovered her love and gift for painting at age 30 and changed careers to become an artist and dancer.
 She did not wanted to die and think “What if I do not try this?”

 Meeke loves dance, especially ballet.
 She began her ballet training at the age of eight and has often performed: see her dance photo’s.
 At age 20 she switched to competitive track and field in 100/200 meters for 10 years.
 She came to New York City to study dance technique at age 38 as she kept dreaming of dancing and wasn’t allowed to study in her own country because of her age.